-Questioner B/ I am deaf and I come from Laos.
+Questioner F/ I am deaf and I come from Laos.
 I have a question to the speaker from ACT.
 Two years ago, we applied to ACT with an awareness-raising project targeted to the deaf community, in order to prevent HIV.
 Maybe it did not fit to your aim, as we were not selected.
 I know that there are seven counties that ACT is supporting, and Laos is one of them.
 I would like to hear from you what would be the next step that we should take.

-Ms. Suzuki / Honestly speaking, I do not think it is a good idea to talk specifically about an individual project here.
+Suzuki / Honestly speaking, I do not think it is a good idea to talk specifically about an individual project here.
 Actually, ACT has a support program for activities of former trainees who went back to their own countries and started their activities after finishing their training in Japan.
 I guess you applied for this, however, we only support two projects per year and it sometimes happens that we cannot call for project proposal every year because we normally continue to support them for multi-years once they are approved.
-In addition, ACT has Special Funds which specifiy its targeted beneficiaries and project contents to provide grants.
-Currently in Laos we support one project to provide medical care for leprosy patients and their families in each colonies of the country.
+In addition, ACT has Special Fund which specifies its targeted beneficiaries and project contents to provide grants.
+Currently in Laos we support one project to provide medical care to leprosy patients and their families in each colony in the country.
 This project is now in its fourth year and we are able to continue our support because there is a special fund targeted to leprosy related issues.

-Quetioner C ㉚ I am a representative of an independent living enter.
+Questioner G/ I am a representative of an independent living enter.
 I have never met any investor.
 I would like to know how I can meet them and talk to them.

-Ms. Kono ㉛

-This is actually the problem that we face every day.
+Ms. Kono/ This is actually the problem that we face every day.
 In the beginning, the idea of social investment was not well known.
 It differs from conventional investment practices, and it is different from the usual aid activities.
 We have kept saying that this is a new way.
 These days only talking about investment is not enough.
 What is to be done with the investment is more important.
 Many forums are held in Asia or other regions to promote social entrepreneurship where we can get to meet with investors.
 Also, there are some competitions targeting social entrepreneurship, and that is another opportunity for interested investors to gather.
 However, social investors are few in Japan and very rare to meet.
 Still, the investors always are looking for seeds of good businesses and good entrepreneurs.
 I think it is very important to promote your project, make clear statement about what you do and what your vision is, and create more opportunities to meet people.

-Questioner D ㉜ In my country, Bhutan, in order to solve social issues, non-governmental organizations are normally dependent on donors, but this is not sustainable.
+Questioner H/ In my country, Bhutan, in order to solve social issues, non-governmental organizations are normally dependent on donors, but this is not sustainable.
 What are the challenges for creating a sustainable system?